WillTKaufhold1/will_oxdna_vmd/README.md

 ## Intro

-I wanted to integrate oxDNA effectively into VMD.
+I wanted to integrate oxDNA visualization effectively into VMD.
 These are a collection of scripts that perform this integration.
-The reason I wanted effective integration was that I wanted to lever the VMD package ecosystem when analysing DNA origami.

-The scripts here take an oxDNA .dat file, and generate a .xyz file, and a .psf file.
-Locations of hydrogen bonding (HB) and phosphate repulsion (BB) sites are placed in the .xyz file, and bond connectivity is placed in the .psf file.
-Bond connectivity includes one bond between the HB site and BB site,and a second bond between BB sites that are connected.
+The scripts here take an oxDNA .dat file, and generate a .xyz file and a .psf file.
+Locations of stacking (S) and phosphate repulsion (BB) sites are placed in the .xyz file, and bond connectivity is placed in the .psf file.
+Bond connectivity includes one bond between the S site and BB site,and a second bond between BB sites that are connected.

-There are also scripts here that extract energy profiles from simulation trajectories, and then colorcode nucleotdies in VMD according to energy value.
-Specifically nucleotdies can be colored according to each the value of each energy component in the oxDNA force field.
+There are also scripts here that extract energy profiles from simulation trajectories, and then colorcode nucleotides in VMD according to energy value.
+Specifically, nucleotides can be colored according to each the value of each energy component in the oxDNA force field.
 These components can be:

 1. FENE : Finite extension non-linear elastic potential; backbone stretching.
 1. BEXC : Backbone excluded volume